 62 / 45143 This locomotive was new to Derby in March 1962, again being principally allocated to LMR depots.
 During the early 1970's it would become one of fifty Peaks equipped with ETH capability.

-A nameplate off this locomotive with crest sold at auction for GBP10,800 in March 2004.
+A nameplate from this locomotive with crest sold at auction for GBP10,800 in March 2004.

 In 1968 The Royal Inniskilling Fusiliers combined with the Royal Ulster Rifles & the Royal Irish Fusiliers to become the Royal Irish Rangers.